 Judge-y and prejudice.
 Whoa nellie, mom does not like overweight people.
 Or people with “funny” hair.
 And she says so loudly, in public.
 At least she isn't calling people racial names, but it is pretty darn embarrassing anyways.

 Mom is still Mom.
-One of our blessings is that Mom is still the same old gal she was before, except she can’t remember much.
-It sounds like Alzheimers is a much worse diagnosis to live with, so we are happy she is still mostly the same!
+One of our blessings is that Mom is still the same old gal she was before, except she can't remember much.
+It sounds like there are much worse diagnosis to live with, so we are happy she is still mostly the same!

 Coping Mechanisms For Wet Brain Caregivers

 Okay, let's get this out of the way first.
 I REALLY struggle with the alcoholic aspect of this and thinking that Mom has done this to herself through sustained consumption of epic amounts of wine.
 Sigh.
 But that doesn't help anyone, especially me.
 Double sigh.

 So I try to find ways to make things better because we love Gram and I am teaching my children to be compassionate to people with disabilities.

 Telling medical people that she is an alcoholic.

 I don't know about your family, but in ours the fact that Mom loved her wine was no secret.
 But since she lived alone and we saw her every week or so, she was able to hide how much she was actually drinking on a daily basis.

 About 3 months before she collapsed I started going with her to doctors appointments and I can tell you in unequivocally that she never told any of the doctors how much she was drinking.

 At first I was mad at the medical community that they had let it get to the brain damage stage, but honestly, we didn't catch it so I can't be mad at them either (dammit, who DO I get to be mad at?)